netotaku/clarkson.io/src/content/blog/vibe-coding-with-chatGPT.md

 > **Moving forward, I’ll never start another project without it.**
 > Not because it’s perfect.
 But because it changes what’s possible.

-Let me know if you’d like a downloadable copy or version for Markdown, HTML, or your publishing platform.